sagems/pineapple_classification/README.md

-# CS 131 Pineapple Plantation Classification Problem
+# Using Tree Based Models and Sentinel 2 Data to Map Pineapple Plantations in Costa Rica 2020-2023
 Sage McGinley-Smith and Hannah Norman

 Winter 2024